The Seven Precepts are derived from choices made by Iblis in the narrative.

 The Second Precept arraigns orders mistaken for overall plan, ranks intuitive wisdom over public approval, and extols vigilance of exile and death.
 [2b]

-[2a] In various texts, Iblis is first known by the name of Azazil, and he is given the name Iblis ["to persist in despair"] to signify his condition.
-The name, Satan, is used to signify his adversarial role.
+[2a] In various texts, Iblis is first known by the name of Azazil.
+He is given the name of Iblis ["despair"] to signify his condition and that of Satan ["adversary"] for his role as accuser.

-[2b] The "order" is a command [homage to humanity].
-Iblis instinctively rejects the order, an act that is congruent with the overall plan [a role and place for all castes].
-The intertwining of these issues inclines to mindfulness of exile and death.
-The proper approach to these notions recalls facets of ancient Stoicism.
+[2b] The "order" is a command [homage to humanity] and rejecting it is compatible with the overall plan ["a role for all castes"].
+Its consequence inclines to mindfulness of exile and death.

 The Third Precept

-In this, Iblis opposes submergence and unsolicited succession.
+In this, Iblis assails the heir of submergence and unsolicited succession.
 [3a]

 The Third Precept indicts mandates that erode divine or natural hierarchy, the latter as internal soil, scattering its seeds to nourish external worlds.
 [3b]